-We have audited the financial statements of Sligo Bid Company Limited by Guarantee ('the company') for the financial year ended 31st March 2021 which comprise the Income and Expenditure Account, Balance Sheet and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
-The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (, applying Section 1A of that Standard).
+We have audited the financial statements of Sligo Bid Company Limited by Guarantee ('the company') for the financial period ended 31st December 2021 which comprise the Income and Expenditure Account, Balance Sheet and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
+The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.